-- Each scholar picks one poem from his Independent Reading time to read to his partner, then explains the poem's big idea by using the poet's word choices.
+- Each scholar reads the poem she read during Independent Reading time and explains how the poet's word choices help communicate the poem's big idea.
 Partners listen to decide whether they agree or disagree. - As partners share, listen to determine how well scholars can identify how the poet's word choices help to convey the poem's big idea. - Look for an effective scholar or partnership to model her/their reading of the poem during the Whole-Class Share.